harui2019/SCP173sDailyClear/README.md

 > Open this page at [https://harui2019.github.io/SCP173sDailyClear/](https://harui2019.github.io/SCP173sDailyClear/)

+This is a meowbit project I made during summer vacation in 2020.
+The orginal source on MakeCode Arcade has been lost.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.